localstack/docs/content/en/user-guide/aws/memorydb/index.md

 ## Introduction

-Amazon ElastiCache is a managed in-memory caching service provided by Amazon Web Services (AWS).
-It facilitates the deployment and operation of in-memory caches within the AWS cloud environment.
-ElastiCache is designed to improve application performance and scalability by alleviating the workload on backend databases.
-It supports popular open-source caching engines like Redis and Memcached (LocalStack currently supports Redis), providing a means to efficiently store and retrieve frequently accessed data with minimal latency.

-LocalStack supports ElastiCache via the Pro offering, allowing you to use the ElastiCache APIs in your local environment.
-The supported APIs are available on our API Coverage Page, which provides information on the extent of ElastiCache integration with LocalStack.

 Amazon MemoryDB is a fully managed, Redis-compatible, in-memory database service offered by Amazon Web Services (AWS).
 It is designed to simplify the deployment and management of in-memory databases in the AWS cloud environment.